AishaShamon/Project-TravelInsurance-Prediction/README.md

 - Part 6 : Visualizing the data
 - Part 7 : Creating a model
 - Part 8 : Conclusion
+ ### Observation
+- This EDA will give some use useful insights to built a suitable model for Travelinsurance using Age, Employment Type, GraduateOrNot, AnnualIncome,FamilyMembers, ChronicDiseases, FrequentFlyer, EverTravelledAbroad.

 ### Approach:
  The aim is to create a model that helps the users to apply machine learning approach to predict the potential people who can buy insurance .
 Here, the models used are: